Mohamed Alhousseini Alhassan

 Mohamed Lamine Alhousseini Alhassan (born July 22, 1978) is a Nigerien swimmer.
 He competed at the 2008 Summer Olympics in the Men’s 50m Freestyle event.
 He placed number 4 in the second heat of the first round with a time of 30.90 seconds and placed 95 overall.
+He was the flag bearer for Niger in the 2008 opening ceremony.